HashimThePassionate/PhpCrudApplication/README.md

 # PhpCrudApplication
-<h1>This is all about PHP CRUD Application which i practise lots of time</h1>
+<h1>This is all about PHP CRUD Application which i practice lots of time</h1>